Installation

 Option A — Scaffold + Docker Compose

 Section titled “Option A — Scaffold + Docker Compose”This is the simplest path.
-The create-kozou scaffold writes a project directory wired for Docker Compose, so a single docker compose up brings the full stack online: PostgreSQL, the REST layer, and a kozou service running kozou dev (the bundled Admin UI plus an MCP HTTP server).
+The create-kozou scaffold writes a project directory wired for Docker Compose, so a single docker compose up brings the full stack online: PostgreSQL and a kozou service running kozou dev — the bundled Admin UI, an MCP HTTP server, and Kozou’s in-house REST backend, all served in-process.
+No separate REST container is part of the default stack.

 create-kozou ships as a secondary bin of the kozou package rather than a standalone npm package, so npx needs -p kozou to find it on a clean machine.